-6 ChIP-seq
+7 ChIP-seq

-6.1 Varieties of ChIP-seq
+7.1 Varieties of ChIP-seq

-ChIP-seq experiments combine chromosome immunopreciptation (ChIP) with sequence analysis.
-The idea is that the ChIP protocol enriches genomic DNA for regions of interest, e.g., sties to which transcription factors are bound.
+ChIP-seq experiments combine chromosome immuno-precipitation (ChIP) with sequence analysis.
+The idea is that the ChIP protocol enriches genomic DNA for regions of interest, e.g., sites to which transcription factors are bound.
 The regions of interest are then subject to high throughput sequencing, the reads aligned to a reference genome, and the location of mapped reads ('peaks') interpreted as indicators of the ChIP'ed regions.
-Reviews include those by Park and collegues [14, 6]; there is a large collection of peak-calling software, some features of which are summarized in Pepke et al. [15].
+Reviews include those by Park and colleagues [14, 6]; there is a large collection of peak-calling software, some features of which are summarized in Pepke et al. [15].

 Initial stages in a ChIP-seq analysis differ from RNA-seq in several important ways.
 The ChIP protocol is more complicated and idiosyncratic than RNA-seq protocols, and the targets of ChIP more variable in terms of sequence and other characteristics.
-Both RNA- and ChIP-seq involve aligning reads to a reference genome, ChIP-seq requires that the aligned reads be processed to identify peaks, rather than simply counted in known gene regions.
+While RNA- and ChIP-seq use reads aligned to a reference genome, some ChIP-seq protocols require that the aligned reads be processed to identify peaks, rather than simply counted in known gene regions.

-Many early ChIP-seq studies focused on characterizing one or a suite of transcription binding sites across a small number of samples from one or two groups.
-The main challenge initially was to develop efficient peak-calling software, often tailored to the characteristics of the peaks of interest (narrow and well-defined, e.g., CTCF, vs. broad histone marks).
-More comprehensive studies, e.g., in Drosophila [7] drawn from multiple samples, e.g., in the ENCODE project [13].
+Many early ChIP-seq studies focused on characterizing one or a suite of transcription factor binding sites across a small number of samples from one or two groups.
+The main challenge was to develop efficient peak-calling software, often tailored to the characteristics of the peaks of interest (e.g., narrow and well-defined CTCF binding sites, vs. broad histone marks).
+More comprehensive studies, e.g., in Drosophila [7], draw from multiple samples, e.g., in the ENCODE project [13].
 Decreasing sequence costs and better experimental and data analytic protocols mean that these larger-scale studies are increasingly accessible to individual investigators.
-Peak-calling in this study represents an initial step, but significant analytic challenges are to interpret analyses derived from multiple samples.
+Peak-calling in this kind of study represents an initial step, but interpreting analyses derived from multiple samples present significant analytic challenges.

 Bioconductor packages play a role in several stages of a ChIP-seq analysis.
 The ShortRead package can provide a quality assessment report of reads.
 Following alignment, the chipseq package can be used, in conjunction with Short-Read and GenomicRanges, to identify enriched regions in a statistically informed and flexible way.
+DiffBind provides facilities for comprehensive analysis of experiments with multiple ChIP-seq samples.
 The ChIPpeakAnno package assists in annotating peaks in terms of known genes and other genomic features.
 Pattern matching in Biostrings, and specialized packages such as MotIV can assist in motif identification.
-Additional packages summarized in the 'ChIPseq' BiocViews term provide diverse approaches to peak identification and analysis.
+Additional packages summarized in the ChIP-seq BiocViews term provide diverse approaches to peak identification and analysis.

-Our attention here is limited to identifying and annotating peaks.
-We start with a work flow using third-party tools, then re-iterate key components in Bioconductor.
+Our attention is on analyzing multiple samples from a single experiment, and identifying and annotating peaks.
+We start with a typical work flow illustrated with the DiffBind package, then re-iterate key components in an exploration of data from the ENCODE project.